Spontaneously hypertensive rat: Attention Deficit Hyperactivity Disorder

 The Spontaneously Hypertensive Rat (SHR) is also used as a model of attention-deficit hyperactivity disorder.
 Research by Terje Sagvolden suggested that rats sourced from Charles River Laboratories perform as the best model.
 If the animal is to be used as a model of ADHD, it is generally advised to start testing when the animals are around four weeks old (28 postnatal days) before the onset of hypertension.

 Despite the criticisms associated with using animals to research essentially human conditions, Sagvolden supported his Dynamic Developmental Theory of ADHD using research primarily done using Spontaneously Hypertensive Rats.
 In addition, numerous studies have been conducted in the SHR in relation to other elements of ADHD, for example, looking at the impact of different drug treatments such as atomoxetine and methylphenidate on tests of impulsivity and attention and hyperactivity, investigating possible neural correlates of heightened distractibility in ADHD and assessing reward function.

 Reference strain

 The reference strain to best illustrate the ADHD-like deficits of the SHR is the Sprague-Dawley.
 Although some argue that the deficits are only present because the Sprague-Dawley is naturally less active anyway.

 Other uses

 The Spontaneous Hypertensive Rat is also a model for anxiety.
 Extracellular ATP is a mediator of arterial wall hyperplasia and hypertrophy in this model, as notably demonstrated by Jacobson et al 2006 and Kolosova et al 2005 - a regulator of vascular permeability, by the same - and controls smooth muscle cell and blood cell (including monocyte) migration and proliferation, demonstrated in Gerasimovskaya et al 2002, Satterwhite et al 1999, Kaczmarek et al 2005, Lemoli et al 2004, and Rossi et al 2007.
+In addition, recent studies have identified the Spontaneous Hypertensive Rat as a useful model for hypertension-associated alterations in thrombopoiesis.
+SHR exhibit a consistent increase in mean platelet volume (MPV), a hematological trait frequently associated with enhanced cardiovascular risk.